FREE MENTAL HEALTH ASSESSMENT. start here

 Several different forms of therapy are used to treat anxiety, such as cognitive behavioral therapy (CBT) and exposure therapy.

-We offer online individual therapy and support groups for anxiety, both of which provide you with the opportunity to discuss your symptoms with others and learn effective tools and strategies for making progress.
+We offer online therapy and online group therapy for anxiety, both of which provide you with the opportunity to discuss your symptoms with others and learn effective tools and strategies for making progress.

 Our guide to therapy for treating anxiety goes into greater detail about the types of therapy used for anxiety disorders, as well as what you’ll need to know before starting therapy.